 This is the easiest way to make cookies: I mean, come on.
 This is a one bowl cookie recipe.
 That’s right, no need for a separate bowl when it comes to mixing.

 Heck, you don’t have to haul out the mixer or wash the beaters.
 Unless you want to.
 Plus, there’s no cookie dough to roll or chill in the fridge.
 It doesn’t get much easier!

 You love a traditional cookie: these remind me of the cookies my Grandma used to make.
 To me, they’re a comfort food cookie…though there aren’t many cookies that I don’t love!

-- Sugar – we’re using granulated sugar and dark brown sugar.
-Remember to pack your brown sugar in the measuring cup.
+- Sugars – we’re using white sugar and dark brown sugar.
+Remember to pack your brown sugar into your measuring cup.